Monday - Saturday, 10am - 5pm

 Sunday, 10am - 4pm

-Established in 1988 as the fifth winery in the Walla Walla Valley by the founding families of the original Seven Hills Vineyard (now named the Founding Blocks at SHW Estate Vineyard).
+Established in 1988 as the fifth winery in the Walla Walla Valley by the founding families of the original Seven Hills Vineyard (now named the Founding Vineyard at SHW Estate Vineyard).
 Our founders were determined in the belief that the soils and climate of this region could produce wines of international renown.
 Our commitment to the Walla Walla Valley is enduring, with vineyard designated Cabernet Sauvignon and Merlot from Seven Hills Vineyard to Seven Hills Founding Vineyard produced since vintage 1988.
-As one of the first producers of Syrah in the Valley, we look forward to once again making Rhone red wines from the new Rocks District blocks at SHW Estate Vineyard in vintage 2020.
+As one of the first producers of Syrah in the Valley, we look forward to once again making Rhone red wines from the new Rocks District blocks at the SHW Estate Vineyard in vintage 2021.

-It has been quite a journey from the fruit processing building where we started, to our current home in the historic Whitehouse Crawford Building in downtown Walla Walla.
-Built in 1904 to provide lumber, fixtures and furniture for a booming economy, it was repurposed and renovated in 1999 to house the Whitehouse Crawford restaurant and Seven Hills Winery.
-Our tasting room provides a view into the temperature controlled, sky-lit barrel room.
-Our wines quietly age there under massive old growth timber beams, where in a previous century skilled craftsmen were hard at work helping to build the town of Walla Walla itself.
+It has been quite a journey from establishing our craft in a fruit processing building to welcoming guests to our downtown winery located in the historic Whitehouse Crawford Building.
+Built in 1904 to provide lumber, fixtures and furniture for a booming economy, the building was repurposed and renovated in 1999 to house the iconic Whitehouse Crawford restaurant as well as Seven Hills Winery.
+Our tasting room provides a view into the temperature controlled, sky-lit barrel room where our wines quietly age under massive old-growth timber beams that are original to the building.
 We invite you to visit for a tasting and tour of our historic location.
 Open Daily 10:00am – 4:30pm.